 There are at least six biblical strategies for developing a caring relationship with your counselees.
 They include trusted friendship, giving proper advice, expressing honor and love, demonstrating care through action, meeting their daily needs, and showing respect.

-The first strategy is trusted friendship.
+The first strategy is a trusted friendship.
 The Bible includes many verses on friendship (Lk.
 6:31; Rom.
 12:10; Eph.
 4:29-32) and examples, such as Ruth and Naomi, David and Jonathan, and Elijah and Elisha.
 One exceptional verse states, “Wounds from a friend can be trusted, but an enemy multiplies kisses (Prov.
 27:6).”
 When a friend tells you the truth about yourself, even if it hurts, they can still be trusted.
 It’s not the same as an enemy who desires to see you suffer.
 Biblical counselors are encouraged to confront sin, but to do this in a friendly way.

 The second plan for developing a caring relationship with your counselee is through proper advice.
 Counselors are called by God to lead a person in the right direction, just like a shepherd leads his flock away from potential danger.
 The Bible says, “My sheep listen to my voice; I know them, and they follow me (Jn.
 10:27).”
 Jay Adams says when the sheep know the shepherd cares about their problems in an intimate way, they respond positively.
-Therefore, proper advice must be accompanied with a genuine concern for one’s well-being.
+Therefore, proper advice must be accompanied by a genuine concern for one’s well-being.

 The third approach to improving a sympathetic relationship with your counselee is expressing honor and love.
 The Apostle Paul exclaimed: “Be devoted to one another in love.
 Honor one another above yourselves (Rom.
 12:10).”
 Honor is an important feature because it reveals your respect for a person.
 When you impart honor, you are essentially saying, “I am a sinner just like you.”
 This reassures the counselee they are not alone.